+Today we are discussing about Top 10 gardens of the world.
 Gardening is indeed a precious job, however you don’t have to feel sad if your home design or balcony design doesn’t compliment your own garden or if you lack green walls.
 Hence, if your balcony gardening or balcony terrace gardening ideas at home didn’t work out, you can at least get excited by the thought of travelling to the world’s most beautiful gardens.
 The grandest gardens around the globe might provide ideas for your home garden on an astounding scale or become potential spots for your next vacations.
 Since time immemorial, a landscape garden has been a sight of contemplation and creativity that has allowed humans to immerse themselves completely in nature.

 There has been a transition from classical French gardens to botanical gardens and public gardens.
 These varying garden areas are made out of careful landscape design and are very much different from your backyard garden.
 Some of us love taking a stroll amongst beautiful surroundings or some of us are selfie-freaks and don’t leave a place without taking at least hundreds of pictures, for such people and more, these gardens have a lot to offer.
 The visitors can experience both exotic and local plant life whether it is from lawns of Versailles’ royal gardens or from Brooklyn Botanic garden.
-To save you from all the trouble of gathering information about which garden is worth visiting or not, here is a comprehensive list of 10 most-famous gardens existing all around the world:
+To save you from all the trouble of gathering information about which garden is worth visiting or not, here is a comprehensive list of most famous Top 10 gardens of the world. existing all around the world:

 - The Garden of Cosmic Speculation– this is a 30 acre sculpture garden and the most unique entry on the list.
 It is created by landscape architect Charles Jencks at his home in Scotland.
 It’s considered to be different because it chucks the traditional methods and takes inspiration from mathematics and science.
 Like Jencks’ other works, this garden is also inspired particularly by modern cosmology.
 It revolves around themes like black holes, fractals and does not contain plants in abundance.
 This private garden opens once a year for one day for the public to visit.